apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/builtins/9_aggregate_sql.md

       type promotion order (`tinyint`-> `smallint`->`integer`->`bigint`->`float`->`double`) among numeric items.
     * `null` is returned if the input is `null` or `missing`,
     * `null` is returned if the given collection does not contain any non-null and non-missing items,
-    * multiple incomparable items in the input array or multiset will cause a type error,
+    * `null` is returned if there are incomparable items in the input array or multiset,
-    * any other non-array and non-multiset input value will cause a type error.
+    * `null` is returned if the input is not an array or a multiset.

  * Example: